canzarlab/Trajan/README.md

 #### Miscellaneous

 `<vareps>`
-  : edge weight threshold (all edges with weight below vareps will be ignored) - default 0
+  : edge weight threshold (all edges with weight below vareps will be ignored) - (__default 0__)

 `<coneps>`
-  : tolerance - default 1e-6
+  : tolerance - (__default 1e-6__)

 ## Example Workflow using Monocle generated Trajectories ##

-This section provides an example where the complex trajectories are inferred from HSMM and Fib-MyoD scRNA-seq datasets.
-The binary (C++) trajan software only takes the input described as above.
-To handle different inputs (from Monocle 2 and other trajectory-building tools) and to visualize the trees and the alignment, we provide R scripts with examples (```examples.R```) in the directory ```/Rscripts```.
-Various input types are handled in a following single Trajan R object:
+This section provides an example where scRNA-seq (complex) trajectories are inferred from HSMM (Trapnell, C. et al. 2014) and Fib-MyoD (Cacchiarelli, D. & Trapnell, C. et al. 2018) datasets.
+The compiled version of Trajan will only take inputs formated in the way described above.
+To handle different formats as obtained (from Monocle or other trajectory-building tools) output, visualize trees and alignment, we provide an R script with examples (```examples.R```) in the directory ```/Rscripts```.

+Various input types can be easily handled by generating a single Trajan Object.
+This Trajan Object will allow the user to export the data in the correct input format for Trajan:
 ```
 Trajan (t1, t1_root = NULL, t2, t2_root = NULL, t1_data = NULL, t2_data = NULL, distance_matrix = NULL, penalty = "avg", method = "euclidean")
 ```
-  - The inputs ```t1, t2, t1_data, t2_data, distance_matrix``` must be of a data.frame.
+  - The inputs ```t1, t2, t1_data, t2_data, distance_matrix``` must be of type data.frame.
   - The input trees ```t1, t2``` can be either: <br>
     + 2D data.frame: each row corresponds to an arc (child, parent), or <br>
     + 2D data.frame of undirected edges ((child, parent) or (parent, child)) and roots: ```t1_root (string), t2_root (string)```.<br>